-Now that is something that cannot be done anywhere else in the world.
+Now, this is something you can not do anywhere else in the world.

-There are the colorful culture of Sherpas and others and the beautiful nature but it is the Everest, it is about being part of a legacy that attracts most people.
+There are the colorful culture of Sherpas and the beautiful nature.
+But it is the Everest, it is about being part of a legacy that attracts most people.

-Any trek in Everest start from Lukla.
-One can trek all the way from Jiri too but most people choose the short most scenic flight to Lukla.
+Any trek in Everest starts from Lukla.
+One can trek all the way from Jiri too, but most people choose the short, most scenic flight to Lukla.
 From there, you follow the trail to EBC.

 Namche is the first place you see the Everest.
-From there onwards, there are a number of places you can enjoy the view of Everest from.
+From there onwards, there are a number of places from where you can enjoy the view of Everest.

 Along with Everest, you can enjoy the view of other high peaks such as Lhotse, Cho Oyu, Nuptse etc.

 Annapurna Base Camp (ABC) trek is one of the famous trails of Annapurna region.
 It is a short and much easy trail that allures millions of avid and amateur trekkers.